How to Support Someone with Anxiety: A Complete Guide for Friends and Family

 9. Learn About Triggers and Boundaries

 At the same time, don’t feel responsible for “fixing” their anxiety or eliminating all triggers—focus on being supportive and understanding.
+It’s also important to communicate your own boundaries clearly and kindly.

 10. Take Care of Yourself, Too